 Great cinematography holds meaning beyond its aesthetic value.
-We pick our favourite cinematography of the year, and explain why the images have purpose.
+We pick our favourite cinematography of the year, including Thelma, Beach Rats, and A Quiet Passion, and explain why the images have purpose.
 Read the rest of our best of the year content here.

 Every craft is crucial to a film’s success, yet cinematographers, or DPs (Directors of Photography), seem only to get their due credit on movies that call for a flashy, highly stylised visual language.
 Our picks of the ten films with the best cinematography in 2017 are dictated by the way these stylistic choices serve the storytelling and contribute to the experience of the film as a whole — pretty pictures alone are not enough.

 Beach Rats (dir.
 Eliza Hittman, DP Hélène Louvart)

 Frankie (Harris Dickinson), the protagonist of Eliza Hittman’s Beach Rats, barely speaks, instead experiencing the world through watching and touching.
 Cinematographer Hélène Louvart grants us access to his headspace by emphasising the tactile and the physical in the way she shoots the film.
 Frankie interacts with his friends in a physical way, whether through sports or play-fighting, and Louvart captures their bodies in motion, almost like a dance where every move is part of a learned language of communication.
 Surreptitiously, Frankie explores his sexual desires for other men, on the internet, and in furtive encounters.
 The way the light hits the skin of his partners, and the way he hides his own face under the shadows of his baseball cap, are key to understanding how he experiences the world.